pfraces-deprecated/hero-starter/README.md

 Testing
 -------

-We have a user-friendly testing site where you can upload your hero.js file and see immediate results in a simulated game.
-Check it out [here](http://codetester.javascriptbattle.com/).

-Additionally, you can still test your hero code on your own!
-There are two ways to do this:

-### Option 1: Make sure your code doesn't have errors

-*   On the command line, navigate to your hero code directory.
+### Test your hero code
-*   After making sure you have Node and NPM installed, type in the following commands:

     npm install
     npm test

-*   If both tests pass, your code doesn't have any obvious errors!

-### Option 2: Put your hero in a mini-battle
+### Put your hero in a mini-battle

-*   On the command line, navigate to your hero directory.
-*   After making sure you have Node installed, type in the following command:

     node test_your_hero_code.js

-*   This will run and print out the results of a "mini-game" of only 15 turns which takes place on a 5x5 game board against a single enemy hero.
+This will run and print out the results of a "mini-game" of only 15 turns which takes place on a 5x5 game board against a single enemy hero.

-*   The command line will output what the board looks like at each turn, and will output the moves your hero tried to make each turn.
+The command line will output what the board looks like at each turn, and will output the moves your hero tried to make each turn.

 *   Your hero will be denoted by the code "H00", the enemy hero will be denoted by the code "H01"
 *   Diamond mines will be denoted by "DXX" where the Xs are numbers
 *   Health wells will be denoted by "WWW"

-*   Remember, `test_your_hero_code.js` is there for you!
+Remember, `test_your_hero_code.js` is there for you!
 Feel free to modify it however you like--we will only ever pull in and use your `hero.js` and `helpers.js` files in each daily battle.

+### Online simulator

+We have a user-friendly testing site where you can upload your hero.js file and see immediate results in a simulated game.
+Check it out [here](http://codetester.javascriptbattle.com/).

 Rules
 -----